siljawalenius/noah-portfolio/README.md

 7. Once checks are complete, click "merge pull request".
 This is a green button at the bottom.
 Give it one last check if you want, then click "confirm merge"
 8. If you're given the option to delete dev, do NOT do it.

-### ✨🌈🎉Congrats!
+### ✨🌈🎉 Congrats!
 You're done!
 Changes should show up on your live site within 5-10 minutes ✨🌈🎉